kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 - This proposal does not aim to replace existing `VolumeSource` types.
 - This proposal does not address other use cases for OCI objects beyond directory sharing among containers in a pod.
-- Mounting thousands of images and artifacts in a single pod.
+- Mounting thousands of images in a single pod.
 - The enhancement leaves single file use case out for now and restrict the mount output to directories.
-- The runtimes (CRI-O, containerd, others) will have to agree on the implementation of how artifacts are manifested as directories.
+- The runtimes (CRI-O, containerd, others) will have to agree on the implementation of how images are manifested as directories.
 We don't want to over-spec on selecting based on media types or other attributes now and can consider that for later.
     - We don't want to tie too strongly to how models are hosted on a particular